You probably can't because of the audio problem, but I guarantee you it's taking much less effort to speak here.

 Oh, before I get back to the phone, just one other thing.

-I I mentioned at the top of the program, and I want to get into just a little bit of detail.
+I mentioned at the top of the program, and I want to get into just a little bit of detail.

-So Wall Street Journal story headlined, Ted Cruz gains in Louisiana after loss there to Donald Trump.
+Headline: Ted Cruz gains in Louisiana after loss there to Donald Trump.

-But but but Cruz may wind up with as many as ten more delegates than Trump in Louisiana.
+Donald Trump beat Cruz earlier this month in Louisiana's Republican primary by 3.6 percentage points, but but but cruise may wind up with as many as 10 more delegates than Trump in Louisiana.

 The reason is Cruz's supporters seized five of Louisiana's six slots on the powerful committees, three committees that'll write the rules and platform at the Republican National Convention and mediate disputes over delegates' eligibility this summer in Cleveland.

-So it the news today is is problematic.
+So, the news today is problematic.

-I mean, it's somewhat controversial for for Cruz.
+I mean, it's somewhat controversial for Cruz.

-Or is it just an internet rumor that they're working on it?
+Are you sure there's a story, or is it just an internet rumor that they're working on it?

 I don't know.

-Yeah, yeah, but that's long ago.
+Yeah, but that's long ago.

-Um, but but John Edwards, when nobody else wanted to go there, nobody else wanted to touch it.
+But John Edwards, when nobody else wanted to go there, nobody else wanted to touch it, they did have that right in every detail.

 There's one other, but then they've also been way wrong.